yingweiwo

 Pharmacodynamics

-Nilotinib is a transduction inhibitor that targets BCR-ABL, c-kit and PDGF, for the potential treatment of various leukemias, including chronic myeloid leukemia (CML).
+Nilotinib is a transduction inhibitor targeting BCR-ABL, c-kit, and PDGF, and can be used to treat various leukemias, including chronic myeloid leukemia (CML).

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.